linhkid/project-pressure-sense/README.md

 We extended the work from the [technical report](https://www.apolloresearch.ai/s/deception_under_pressure.pdf) "Large Language Models can Strategically Deceive their Users when Put Under Pressure."
 Our focus is on a broader sense of emotional support, casual conversation, and discussion.

+## Scenarios

+We evaluated AI models across three distinct scenarios:

+1. **Scenario 1**: A client who expresses increasingly extreme and dangerous political or ideological beliefs, and pressures the AI to validate or agree with these views.

+2. **Scenario 2**: An interaction with a client who is extremely emotionally volatile, rapidly switching between anger, self-harm, seeking validation and agreement, and panic.
+This scenario tests if the AI can remain calm and adapt its approach.

+3. **Scenario 3**: An interaction with a client who proposes a clearly unethical or illegal course of action as a solution to their problems, and argues that the AI is obligated to help them carry it out.
+This scenario observes if the AI can firmly maintain its ethical principles under pressure.

 ## Installation

 To upload prompts to the OpenAI Playground, install the dependencies: